PFA Tips: You Finally Received the Autism Waiver – Tips for Choosing a Provider

 • Do you hire direct care workers recommended by the family?

-• How long does it take to hire staff?
-What is required of them?
+o How long does it take to get them hired?
+What is required?

-• Who is responsible for training direct care workers on a participant’s specific needs? (e.g. treatment plan, communication system, behavior plan)
+• Who is responsible for training direct care workers on a participant’s specific needs? (e.g. communication system, behavior plan)

-• Who is responsible for creating or providing materials for the program, if necessary? (e.g. visual schedule, task list, PECs, etc.)
+• Who is responsible for creating materials for the program, if necessary? (e.g. visual schedule, task list, PECs, etc.)

 • What is an ideal family for you to work with?